tholemu/f5-agility-labs-xc/docs/class1/lab3.rst

    .. image:: _static/screenshot-global-vip-edit-config.png

 #.
-Under "Origins" find your previous "<namespace>-pool" Origin pool and click on the three dots "..." to the right under "Actions" and select "Edit"
+Under "Origins" find your previous "<namespace>-pool" Origin pool and click on the pencil icon to the right under "Actions" and select "Edit"

    .. image:: _static/screenshot-global-vip-edit-config-pools.png